** Next Course commences on Wednesday 7th August 2019

 Participants who complete the course will earn a CERES Permaculture Design Course certificate and credits toward Certificates III & IV in Accredited Permaculture Training.

 Graeme lives on a 5 ha property near Healesville in the Yarra Valley where he runs a small market garden and heritage fruit orchard in a bushland setting.
-He has a background in conservation biology and the captive breeding of endangered wildlife, has been teaching Permaculture Design and Applied Permaculture courses since 1994 and is compiler of Permaculture Melbourne’s “Syllabus for Permaculture Design in Cool Temperate South Eastern Australia”.
-He served on Permaculture Melbourne’s Committee of Management for many years, was a founder of the Yarra Valley Permaculture Group and is currently Coordinator for the Yarra Valley Group’s weekly Organic Farmers Market at Healesville.
+He has a background in conservation biology and the captive breeding of endangered wildlife, has been teaching Permaculture Design and Applied Permaculture courses since 1994 and is compiler of the Permaculture Educators Guild “Syllabus for Permaculture Design in South Eastern Australia”.
+He served on Permaculture Melbourne’s Committee of Management for many years, was a founder of Permaculture Yarra Valley and the weekly Organic Farmers Market at Healesville.

-He developed and for several years taught Permaculture by Distance Education as a second year subject for Charles Sturt University’s degree in Ecological Agriculture based at Orange.
-He has been a Seed Saver for many years, and is also a member of Birds Australia, the Australian Mammal Society and the American Society of Mammalogists.
+In 2004 he developed and for several years taught Permaculture by Distance Education as a second year subject for Charles Sturt University’s degree in Ecological Agriculture based at Orange.
+He has been a Seed Saver for many years, and is also a member of Birds Australia, the Australian Mammal Society, the American Society of Mammalogists and local landcare and environment groups.
 His publications on the evolution, zoogeography and conservation of New Guinea’s marsupials earned him a Master of Applied Science degree in 1994.

-Graeme has a passionate interest in the application of Permaculture concepts to land use patterns.
+Graeme has a passionate interest in the application of Permaculture concepts to land use patterns and has travelled widely across Australia studying those.

 Joel Meadows is an energy auditor, sustainable transport consultant, environmental educator, designer and maker in steel and wood, cooker of food, avid gardener and musician.
 Joel has worked for private, government and not for profit organisations and runs his own business – the Green Hand Institute.
 Joel lives with his family in Castlemaine – Central Victoria, where he is working on a permaculture house and property.

-With chickens, worms and a productive permaculture food garden in the front yard of her tiny suburban block, Donna is reimagining what it means to live a good life in the city and shares this with others through local fermenting and gardening workshops and through her Facebook page A Good Life in the City
+With chickens, worms and a productive food garden in the front yard of her tiny suburban block, Donna is reimagining what it means to live a good life in the city and shares this with others in her local community and through her Instagram page A Good Life in the City.

 Peta Christensen has worked in the areas of urban agriculture and community food projects for the past 20 years.
 In the early 2000s Peta was awarded a Churchill Fellowship to explore community gardens and markets in low income communities which took her to the USA, Canada, Brazil, Denmark and Cuba.
 Peta and her family are part of a small community in Fish Creek where they are trying to make their grander permaculture dreams come true.